 No. Only use the special aftercare cream you are given.
 This supports recovery and protects pigmentation.

-The whole healing process takes about 6 weeks.
-During this period, you will see phases like slight swelling, peeling and the colour slowly lightening up.
-It is only after 5-6 weeks that the final result is clearly visible.
+The entire healing process takes about 6 weeks.
+During this period, you will see phases like slight swelling, peeling and the gradual lightening of the colour.
+The final result is only clearly visible after 5-6 weeks.
 It also varies from person to person.
-Some people have faster healing than others.
-Possibly, medication can also have an effect.
-Are you in doubt about this?
-Then always ask the doctor treating you before getting permanent make-up.
+Some people heal faster than others.
+Medication use may also have an effect.
+If you have any doubts about this, always ask your treating doctor before getting permanent make-up.

 On average, within 3 to 5 days.
 This varies by skin type and how well you follow up on aftercare.